ezoerner/flash/README.md

 The training mode can be set to Review or a variation of a multiple choice quiz.

 ## Review
-In review mode, the cards are displayed with all content with no quiz, and the user can navigate through the cards with Next or Previous buttons.
+In review mode, the cards are displayed with all content and no quiz.
+The user can navigate through the cards with Next or Previous buttons.

 ## Multiple Choice Quiz
 For multiple choice quizzes, the correct answer is given in a random position